Florida Golf Guide -

 You'll see a lot of people lugging tennis rackets and golf clubs.
 There are 10 lighted tennis courts, but the star is the golf course.

-"We don't have the ocean here, which is OK," said Jason Epstein, the head pro at the Biltmore's course.
+"We don't have the ocean here, which is okay," said Jason Epstein, the head pro at the Biltmore's golf course.
 "The ocean is over-rated.
 We've got a Donald Ross golf course."

 That they do, and they're doing everything they can to bring it into high relief.
 Like many of Ross' courses, the Biltmore layout, built in 1930, lost much of the master's imprint over the years, through storms, neglect and the biggest destroyer: time.